 Actual amounts depend upon the per share NAV of our Class T shares, the number of Class T shares purchased and when such shares are purchased.
-The total stockholder servicing fees per annum will equal approximately \$2,237,500, assuming that we sell the maximum amount in our primary offering, payment of the full upfront (or trailing) selling commissions and dealer manager fees and stockholder servicing fees by our advisor, that 1/2 of our offering proceeds are from the sale of Class A shares, that 1/4 of our offering proceeds are from the sale of each of our Class I and Class T shares, and that both the sales price and NAV of each of our Class A, Class I and Class T shares remain constant.
+The total stockholder servicing fees per annum will equal approximately \$2,237,500, assuming that 1/2 of our offering proceeds are from the sale of Class A shares, that 1/4 of our offering proceeds are from the sale of each of our Class I and Class T shares, and that the NAV of our Class T shares remains constant.